syncfusion-content/javascript-docs/js/ListView/Selection.md

 When selecting a specific list item, it is highlighted with an active color. **data-ej-preventselection** attribute is used to prevent this behavior by setting it to **“True”**.

-> _**Note:** When the click or select action is completed, the highlight is undone automatically even when the  attribute is set to “False”._
+N> _ When the click or select action is completed, the highlight is undone automatically even when the  attribute is set to “False”._

 Refer the following code examples.